iamkzntsv/neural-style-transfer/README.md

 </p>

-We can see that using different types of noise leads to different results (upper image - uniform noise, lower image - gaussian noise).
+We can also see that using different types of noise leads to different results (upper image - uniform noise, lower image - gaussian noise):

 <p align="center">
 <img width="472" alt="uniform" src="https://user-images.githubusercontent.com/49316611/202325281-86aa6920-9610-4872-9cd1-570c4953967e.png">